studentkittens/misc/workshop2015/flask/presentation.rst

 **emacs**.

 .. note::
-    * With python/flask you are not forced to use a IDE like eclipse
+    * You are not forced to use a IDE like eclipse
-    * This is not always the case when working with other frameworks
+    * This is not always the case when working with other frameworks, like Java GWT/Dart

 ----

 Webserver included
 ==================